 Key features of the contract include a major focus on improving operational reliability, customer service and security with an increased staff presence on the network – particularly in the evening and at weekends.

 We are also a part of the Tramlink consortium that helps to deliver one of the UK’s leading light rail systems in Nottingham.

-We advised on the network’s expansion project in its design and implementation ahead of its completion in August 2015, which has added two new lines to the service.
+We advised on the network’s expansion project in its design and implementation ahead of its completion in August 2015, with new lines now regularly added to the service.

 Inter-modality is a defining feature of our approach to delivering passenger services, and we have worked closely with local bus and train operators to help create an integrated transport hub at Nottingham railway station.

 We have also helped to deliver a number of service improvements in Nottingham by increasing the number of trams operating per hour from six up to eight, through innovative changes to track layout, tram reliability and maintenance infrastructure.